snaulX/Heroes-of-Melitha/CONTRIBUTING.md

 Okay we create playable map but something is missing, namely obstacles (boxes) and enemies (goblins).
 Node `<Goblin x="x coordinate of goblin" y="y coordinate of goblin" />` adds goblin to map.
 We can adds goblins how many we want.
 Node `<Box x="x coordinate of box" y="y coordinate of box" />` adds box to map.
 We can adds boxes how many we want.
 It's all!
 Build game and test it!
 If you have issues write there are -> https://github.com/snaulX/Heroes-of-Melitha/issues
 ## Hero
-.. folder src/commonMain/kotlin/heroes/ and create Kotlin file with object and name of your hero.
+.. folder src/commonMain/kotlin/heroes/ and create Kotlin file with class and name of your hero.
 Fill this file how this template:
 ```kt
 package heroes